 The Clearinghouse has developed a working list of the next programs and services planned for systematic review.
 To learn more about this list, please visit the About page.

-The Prevention Services Clearinghouse will continue to select programs and services for review using an inclusive process.
-Programs and services will be identified from the following sources:
+The Prevention Services Clearinghouse continues to select programs and services for review using an inclusive process.
+The Prevention Services Clearinghouse staff log all recommendations from stakeholders for programs and services to review.
+Programs and services may also be identified from the following sources:

 - A public call for recommendations on at least an annual basis.
 The latest public call occurred in the fall of 2020 and is now closed.

-- Recommendations received in response to the 2018 FRN, federal partners, and other key stakeholders; and
+- Recommendations received in response to the 2018 Federal Register Notice (FRN) as well as from federal partners and other key stakeholders; and

 - An environmental scan and an inventory of the literature.

-Particular consideration will be given to programs and services recommended by State or local government administrators in response to the 2018 FRN or the public calls; rated by other clearinghouses (such as CEBC or HomVEE); recommended by federal partners; and/or evaluated as part of any grants supported by the Children’s Bureau (such as the Title IV-E Child Welfare Demonstrations or Regional Partnership Grants).
+Given the high volume of recommendations, the Clearinghouse must prioritize programs and services for review.
+Particular consideration is given to programs and services recommended by State or local government administrators in response to the 2018 FRN or the public calls; rated by other clearinghouses (such as CEBC or HomVEE); recommended by federal partners; and/or evaluated as part of any grants supported by the Children’s Bureau (such as the Title IV-E Child Welfare Demonstrations or Regional Partnership Grants).